Kyiv International Institute of Sociology: Methods

 KIIS runs an Omnibus survey on a regular basis.

+Prevalence of Surzhyk in the regions of Ukraine.
+Data by Kyiv International Institute of Sociology in 2003.

 KIIS supports an open research Data Bank with the online key word search that is updated on a regular basis.
 Besides commissioned research, KIIS specialists conduct original academic research.
 KIIS Archive contains a collection of national and international publications by KIIS experts.
 KIIS published a number of books and research manuals.
 Since 2011, KIIS has been publishing its own journal «KIIS Review».

 Structure

 While 40 employees work at the central KIIS office, KIIS also has representative offices in major cities of Ukraine.
 A team of KIIS interviewers is based at each regional center, with their total number exceeding 500 people.
 Ten focus group moderators work at KIIS Kyiv and regional offices.
 KIIS has a focus group research center and a computer-assisted telephone interviewing (CATI) center.